 sesame seeds for rolling

-Sauté carrot in a saucepan with a little olive oil or water until soft.
+Sauté carrot and kale in a saucepan with a little olive oil until soft.
+Allow to cool.

 Mix well for 2 – 3 minutes with clean hands until the mix starts to hold together. ( I normally use disposable gloves for this) This is the most important step – the more you mix the better they stick together.

-Form into even sized burgers, roll in sesame seeds, then place onto a plate and into the fridge for about 30 minutes – 1 hour to set a little.
+Form into even sized burgers, roll in sesame seeds, then place onto a plate and into the fridge for about 30 minutes – 1 hour to set.
 The more time they have to rest and set, the better.

 To cook in a pan: